 - Maintenance equipment, vehicles, computers, printers and other types of equipment not part of the water treatment or conveyance process.

-For 2021, funding of $160,000 or a maximum of 8 projects will be available. $20,000 max forgivable loan per project.
+$20,000 max forgivable loan per project.
 Minimum award of $2,000.
 One award per system per 5-year period.
 Priority will be given to systems with lowest Medium Household Income, systems with Safe Drinking Water Act compliance needs and systems treating surface water sources.
 Projects which address loss of equipment or instrumentation due to wildfire or other destructive events will be placed at the top of the project list and prioritized for funding.

 Receipt and photo documentation will be required following equipment installation.

 - Classified as a Community or Non-Profit Non-Community water system

 - Community water systems must serve at least 15 or more service connections or 25 or more year-round residents.
 Non-Profit Non-Community water systems must serve at least 25 people and be recognized under Oregon law as a nonprofit organization or is government owned.